patoleamol72/azuredemo/README.md

-# azuredemo for CI Pipeline
+# azuredemo for CI Pipeline Demo